FREE, NO-RISK CONSULT

 Although studies are mixed, the trend of the future may be higher speeds in an attempt to maximize uniform traffic flow.
 No matter where you are driving or how fast, pay attention and limit distractions.
+Our personal injury attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 If you’ve been in an accident caused by a speeding driver, contact a Chicago car accident lawyer from Staver Accident Injury Lawyers, P.C. today at (312) 236-2900.

 When you’re fighting for maximum compensation, we know what it takes to get it.

 We’re ready to fight for you.
 We’re ready to be your ally.
 And we’re ready to start right now.
 Don’t waste time, contact our law offices today.FREE CASE EVALUATION – (312) 236-2900

 Serious injuries don’t happen on a 9-to-5 schedule, which is why we are always available to help if you have been hurt.
 Our team is available around the clock to provide the support you need.